Dubai Health Authority Free Practice

 Are GulfMedExams DHA practice questions from real past papers?

 Yes.
 Questions are derived from reported past DHA exam sittings from 2024–2026.
-They follow the exact Prometric format: a clinical stem, a clear question, and five single-best-answer options.
+They follow the exact Prometric format: a clinical stem, a clear question, and four single-best-answer options.
 All questions include detailed clinical explanations.

 What is the best way to prepare for the DHA exam?